-However, in a sea of cool online tools, it can be hard to choose the right one for your nonprofit.
+But in a sea of cool online tools & software, it can be hard to choose the right one for your nonprofit.
 Many of them seem to offer similar benefits, and many are expensive for a vast majority of nonprofits.
-So, how can you discover the best online tools for your nonprofits, when all of them are promising great results?
+So, how can you discover the best online tools and software for your nonprofits, when all of them are promising great results?

 We’re here to help!